KP Food Authority Conduct Operations Against Adulterated Milk In DI Khan - UrduPoint

 KP Food Authority Conduct Operations Against Adulterated Milk In DI Khan

-Dera Ismail Khan, (UrduPoint / Pakistan Point News - 21st Mar, 2025) The Khyber Pakhtunkhwa Food Safety and Halal Food Authority has conducted operations against the adulteration mafia in various areas of the city as part of efforts to provide pure food to people during the holy month of Ramazan.
+Dera Ismail Khan, (UrduPoint / Pakistan Point News - 27th Mar, 2025) The Khyber Pakhtunkhwa Food Safety and Halal Food Authority has continue its operations against milk adulteration and disposed of huge quantity of chemically contaminated milk in Dera Ismail Khan.

 Recent Stories